 Aspire Faculty Mentor: Dana D’Angelo

-Avantika Joshi is pursuing a BS in Finance, with plans to minor in mathematics and economics.
+Avantika Joshi is pursuing a bachelor's degree in finance, with plans to minor in mathematics and economics.
 As a first-generation American, Avantika has a passion for learning about different cultures and wants to increase her knowledge about life in other countries by studying abroad in the future.
 She hopes to combine her studies and passion for culture to develop an understanding of international business strategy.
 Avantika took a step towards this goal, with a class taught by Dr. Dana D'Angelo, where she worked with students at the University of Leeds to develop a product that could be used in both the United States and the United Kingdom.

 As an Aspire Scholar, Avantika looks forward to meeting new people and learning more about programs and leadership opportunities to have a greater impact.
 She plans to work with her mentor to gain more direction in her studies and combine her coursework with plans to become more globally engaged as a student and professional.